Great Officers of State (United Kingdom): Lord High Steward

 The Lord High Steward (formally the Lord High Steward of England) has the sole power to preside over the impeachment trials of peers, the last of which happened in 1806.
 The most visible duty of the Lord High Steward today, even though purely ceremonial, is bearing St Edward's Crown at the coronations of monarchs.

 The Lord High Stewardship was held by the Earls of Leicester until 1399, when it was merged into the Crown.
-Since 1421, the office is vested during coronations (and in the past for the trial of peers), and is otherwise left vacant.
+Since 1421, the office is vested during coronations (and in the past for the trial of peers, a procedure abolished in 1948), and is otherwise left vacant.

 Lord High Chancellor

-The Lord Chancellor (formally the Lord High Chancellor of Great Britain) is the most important of the Great Officers: he is the cabinet minister responsible for the Ministry of Justice (formerly the Lord Chancellor's Department and the Department for Constitutional Affairs), and formally the Keeper of the Great Seal.
-The office is always held by His Majesty's Principal Secretary of State for Justice.
+The Lord Chancellor (formally the Lord High Chancellor of Great Britain) is the most senior of the Great Officers other than the Lord High Steward (who is appointed only on a temporary basis for coronations): he is the cabinet minister responsible for the Ministry of Justice (formerly the Lord Chancellor's Department and the Department for Constitutional Affairs), and formally the Keeper of the Great Seal.
+The office is currently always held by His Majesty's Principal Secretary of State for Justice.
 Historically, the Chancellor has enjoyed duties pertaining to the judiciary, and in the past he was the presiding officer of the House of Lords, and was made a peer if not already one; however, since 2007 only commoners have been appointed to the office.

 The Lord Keeper of the Great Seal was generally a temporary position to handle the Great Seal until the appointment of a new High Chancellor, or for a non-noble appointment.
 Eventually, the Keeper was granted the same status as the Chancellor.
 By the late 1700s, the Lord Keeper's role was merged into the Chancellorship itself.
 Lords Commissioners of the Great Seal may be appointed to exercise the office of Lord Chancellor.
 The Lord Chancellor is assisted in his responsibility as custodian of the Great Seal by the Clerk of the Crown in Chancery and the Crown Office.

 The Chief Justiciar (which superseded the Lord High Steward) was once ranked above the Lord High Chancellor in power, influence and dignity until 1231, when the position lost its standing in the Kingdom.
 With the Constitutional Reform Act 2005, the Lord Chancellor has been replaced in some roles by the Lord Chief Justice of England and Wales as head of the judiciary, and the Lord Speaker as chair of the House of Lords.